jeremyreeder/sitelen2pseudo/README.md

 ## sitelentidy
 This tool is a pretty-printer for Sitelen Pona hieroglyphic text.
-In this writing system, sentences are most readable when verbs of any lengthy multi-verb sentence and objects of any lengthy multi-object sentence are aligned.
+In this writing system, sentences are most readable when verbs of a compound sentence and objects of a compound predicate are aligned.
 For such alignment, this tool assumes a monospace font.

 ```
 > ./sitelentidy < text